OlivierHnt/RadiiPolynomial.jl/docs/src/index.md

 Hence, the desired solution is the unique fixed point within the ball(s) whose radius yields an a posteriori error bound on the numerical approximation.

-[RadiiPolynomial.jl](https://github.com/OlivierHnt/RadiiPolynomial.jl) is a Julia package to conduct the computational steps of the Radii Polynomial Theorem which entails rigorous arithmetic (cf. [IntervalArithmetic.jl](https://github.com/JuliaIntervals/IntervalArithmetic.jl)).
+[RadiiPolynomial.jl](https://github.com/OlivierHnt/RadiiPolynomial.jl) is a Julia package to conduct the computational steps of the Radii Polynomial Theorem.
+For the entailed rigorous floating-point computations, the RadiiPolynomial software relies on [IntervalArithmetic.jl](https://github.com/JuliaIntervals/IntervalArithmetic.jl)[^2].

+[^2]: L. Benet and D. P. Sanders, [IntervalArithmetic.jl](https://github.com/JuliaIntervals/IntervalArithmetic.jl).

 When the solution lies in a Banach space involving function spaces, the standard approach is to interpret the function spaces as sequence spaces.
 Thus, RadiiPolynomial is concerned with the latter (cf. [ApproxFun.jl](https://github.com/JuliaApproximation/ApproxFun.jl) for a Julia package to approximate functions).